agile-lab-dev/Data-Product-Specification/README.md

 * `ResourceType: [String]` the kind of output port: Files - SQL - Events.
 This should be extendible with GraphQL or others.
 * `Technology: [String]` the underlying technology is useful for the consumer to understand better how to consume the output port and also needed for self serve provisioning specific stuff.
 * `Description: [String]` detailed explanation about the function and the meaning of the output port
+* `Version: [String]` Specific version of the output port.
+Displayed as X.Y.Z where X is the major version of the data product, Y is minor feature and Z is patch.
 * `DataProductOwner: [String]` Data Product Owner, the actual user that receives the notifications about output port
-* `DevelopmentGroup: [String]` Development Group is a group of people which allows you to show or hide some output ports from the people belonging to the specific group
+* `Owner: [String]` Owner is a group of people which allows you to show or hide some output ports from the people belonging to the specific group
 * `CreationDate: [String]` when this output port has been created
 * `StartDate: [String]` the first business date present in the dataset, leave it null for events or we can use some standard semantic like: "-7D, -1Y"
 * `ProcessDescription: [String]` what is the underlying process that contributes to generate the data exposed by this output port